Undergraduate Course

 Other Requirements

 Veterinary Science is an animal-based course.
 Students are required to participate in practical work involving living and dead animals and/or tissues from animals throughout the course.
-Casper Situational Assessment All students seeking entry to Veterinary Science at Murdoch University must undertake the Casper assessment.
+Casper Situational Judgement Assessment All students seeking entry to Veterinary Science at Murdoch University must undertake the Casper assessment.
 The Casper is an online assessment where you will be asked to respond to written and video based scenarios.
 For more information, search for 'Casper" on the Murdoch website.

 Advanced Standing